lulco/phoenix/README.md

 ## Installation

 ### Composer
 This library requires PHP 5.6 or later.
-It works also on PHP 7.0, PHP 7.1 and HHVM.
+It works also on PHP 7.0, PHP 7.1, PHP 7.2 and HHVM.
 The fastest and recommended way to install Phoenix is to add it to your project using Composer (https://getcomposer.org/).

 ```
 composer require lulco/phoenix